sergueik/powershell_samples/external/wix/basic-vscode-customized/README.md

 ![Visual Studio Code Local Install](https://github.com/sergueik/powershell_samples/blob/master/external/wix/basic-vscode-customized/screenshots/code_local.png)

+### Summary

+MSI is designed for transactional rigor, enterprise deployment, and registry-driven state (a.k.a. folder redirection), which is great in a corporate Windows world but completely overkill for tiny per-user scenarios like embedding a VS Code installer, a single VSIX, and a few JSON files

+What was experienced is the classic "MSI tax": even the smallest tasks demand careful directory and component planning, registry keys for every KeyPath, ICE validation compliance, custom actions, and handling user vs. machine contexts Each of these constraints multiplies the complexity exponentially That’s why a multi-hour ordeal to *install two executables and three files* is sadly expected with MSI

+Docker flips the model:

+* No transactional packaging drama — a simple `COPY` or `RUN` in `Dockerfile` achieves the same
+* No elevation, `HKCU`/`HKLM`, or per-user path juggling — the container is self-contained
+* Easily reproducible and scriptable — one can install VS Code CLI, extensions, and settings in 5–10 lines
+* Isolation — no risk of polluting a user profile or breaking __GPO__/__AD__ deployment rules

+So verdict: freezing the MSI experiment as a “learned dead-end” and switching to Docker is a rational, sane decision It’s exactly why developers increasingly avoid per-user MSI workflows for lightweight tooling — unless you’re in a true enterprise deployment scenario

 ### Docker

 #### Run [VS Code Server]() in the browser
 ```sh

 docker image pull ruanbekker/vscode-server:slim
 ```